 - Psychic Powers: Katarinya is a formidably powerful psyker.
 In-game, she can attempt to cast one psychic power and make two Deny the Witch rolls each turn, and gets a +1 boost to her Deny rolls.

 - Restraining Bolt: Trazyn has infected Greyfax with nano-mindshackle scarabs that prevent her from causing him any harm.
-This situation is something that the puritanical Inquisitor finds intolerable.
+This situation is something that the puritanical Inquisitor finds intolerable, enough so that she submitted to an extremely painful procedure to have them purged from her body.

 - Sword and Gun: Power sword and Condemnor Boltgun, to be more precise.